sarah-you/myWatchList/README.md

 A dynamic HTML, CSS, and JavaScript project using REST API.

-🚧 This project is currently a work in progress 🚧
+🚧 This project is currently a work in progress and will be available shortly!
+Sorry for the inconvenience 🚧

 Features available at the moment:
 - User can view the top 25 shows and their information